-In addition, they will have a weekly 'guided group reading' session and will have the opportunity to visit the library (Monday- 1W and Wednesday/Friday- 1RB) where they will be able to return their current book and then select/scan out a new one.
+In addition, they will have a weekly 'guided group reading' session and will have the opportunity to visit the library (Monday- 1M and Friday- 1RB) where they will be able to return their current book and then select/scan out a new one.

 Key word recognition- your child will also start to bring home a red 'Key word reading book' (once we have updated our records and know which words they need to work on).
 This will contain a small number of words, specifically for your child to learn.
-Then once per week, depending on which group they are in, the teaching assistant will see if they are confident with the words and if so, issue new ones.
-(These books are not for writing in but details can be found in the front cover of the book)
+Then once per week, depending on which group they are in, the teaching assistant will see if they are confident in reading these words and if so, issue new ones.
+(These books are not for writing in but details can be found in the front cover of the book).

 Remember, when hearing your child read, little and often is best ie. five minutes, five times a week.
 As well as decoding the words, discuss what they are reading and ask questions to check they are following and understanding.

 In addition to listening to your child read, please read to your child as this will support your child in learning to 'behave like a reader', by copying what they see and hear.
 Sharing and repeating favourite stories together encourages children to join in.
 The local library can be an exciting place to develop their love of reading- both for a purpose, and of course, for pleasure!
 It is always lovely to see the children's confidence grow and once they feel they have 'learnt to read', they really start to enjoy fact-finding and exploring different kinds of books and therefore 'reading to learn'

 And finally... try to make reading fun.
 Keep it positive and praise your child as much as you can.
 They may be conscious that they are not at the same level as a friend, but we always reiterate that this does not matter, as long as they are continuing to practise and are enjoying their reading as they will still be making good progress.